zpoint/CPython-Internals/Interpreter/gc/gc.md

 and we reach the end of the **generation**, so every object stays in **unreachable** can be garbage collected

+all objects survive this round of garbage collections will be moved to the elder **generation**

 ![move_unreachable9](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/gc/move_unreachable9.png)

+##### finalize

+what if the object needed to be garbage collected has defined it's own finalizer ?

+before python3.4, those objects won't be collected even if they are moved to **unreachable**

+after python3.4,

 ### summary